Our Main Cruising Area:

 Watch our video to find out what sailing in Myanmar looks and feels like

 6-Day Sample Itinerary

 Day 1 – We'll pick you up at the your hotel or at the airport and you'll be on board the yacht in no time at all.
-Relax on deck with a welcome drink while we glide toward the Mergui!
-Spend the rest of the day on the beach of Hasting Island.
+After the welcome aboard your yacht will set sail towards Barwell island and we will spend some time swimming before sunset, cocktail and dinner on board.

 Our Favourite Places...